zulip/zulip/templates/zerver/help/status-and-availability.md

 Status and availability let your teammates know roughly how quickly you'll be responding to messages.

-A **status** is a customizable message visible to all team members.
-A typical status might be "in a meeting", "on vacation", or "visiting SF next week".
+A **status** is a customizable emoji and/or short message visible to all team members.
+A typical status message might be "in a meeting", "on vacation", or "visiting SF next week".

 Your **availability** is a colored dot (like <span class="indicator green solid"></span>) that indicates if you're currently active on Zulip, idle,